-The largest impact of the proposed improvements to landscaping is to the sodded swales.
-The removal of approximately 7-ft of sod on the west side of the corridor and 3-ft of sod on the east side of the corridor removes approximately 1.8 acres of grass along the roughly 1.5-mile project.
-Approximately 0.4 acres of the sod removed is along the Town's Par 3 Golf Course.
+Landscaping The largest impact of the proposed improvements to landscaping is to the sodded swales.
+The removal of approximately 6-ft of sod on the west side of the corridor and 2-ft of sod on the east side of the corridor removes approximately 1.4 acres of grass along the roughly 1.5-mile project.
+Approximately 0.3 acres of the sod removed is along the Town's Par 3 Golf Course.
+This is an improvement from the original plan of 0.4 acres for the full corridor and 0.1 acres for the golf course segment.
 In addition to the removal of sod, there are hedges and shrubs that will be impacted by the proposed improvements.
 As shown below, at 2500 South Ocean Blvd, there is a sea grape hedge that is immediately adjacent to the roadway on the east side.
 This hedge is used by the condominium association to hide landscape debris that has been trimmed and is waiting for pickup by the Town's waste collection crews.
 The proposed improvements would require removal of the hedge and possible relocation farther back.

-Hedge at 2500 South Ocean Blvd

-At 2770 South Ocean Blvd there is a large sea grape that is approximately 6 feet from the edge of pavement.
+Hedge at 2500 South Ocean Blvd At 2770 South Ocean Blvd there is a large sea grape that is approximately 6 feet from the edge of pavement.
 Although the tree may not necessarily need to be removed, it is expected to be impacted by the construction of the potential improvements considering the roots typically extend to the drip line of the canopy which is near the existing edge of pavement.

-Seagrape at 2770 South Ocean Blvd

-There are two locations where existing flower beds will be impacted by the proposed improvements.
+Seagrape at 2770 South Ocean Blvd There are two locations where existing flower beds will be impacted by the proposed improvements.
 At 2760 and 2780 South Ocean Blvd there are flower beds that would require removal or relocation based on the proposed improvements.